Skip to main content

 Generative AI 101 participants will learn fundamental uses and functions of GenAI and develop course assignments.
 Previous familiarity with specific tools or predetermined learning goals is not required.

-During the six-week program, participants will:
+During the program, participants will:

-After the six-week program, participants will:
+After the program, participants will:

 Apply now

-Program Timeline
+Online Program Timeline (December or June)

 The following topics will be covered: